Campus Safety and Security Guide

 The Resident Handbook, is published by the Department of Residence Life and prohibits the use of alcohol in apartments and residence halls by anyone under the age of 21.

-The Campus Alcohol and Drug Information Center (C.A.D.I.C.) offers programming to help deal with social pressures associated with drug and alcohol use.
+The Department of Recreation and Wellness offers programming to help deal with social pressures associated with drug and alcohol use.

 Under University rules, a violation of the preceding may cause disciplinary action and under State laws, referral for prosecution.